-Adjustable versus fixed rate loans
+Adjustable versus fixed loans

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs most often feature their lowest, most attractive rates at the beginning of the loan.
+They usually guarantee that interest rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit borrowers who will move before the initial lock expires.